ikko/sym/docs/paper/A_Principled_Framework.md

      Existing    Python data  structures, such as strings, dictionaries, and custom objects, offer various means  of data representation.
-However, they often fall short in providing a unified, identity-preserving,     and    graph-native abstraction for symbolic data. «symbol»'s design contrasts    with traditional object-oriented inheritance hierarchies by favoring composition and dynamic     mixin injection, a pattern gaining traction in modern software design for its flexibility and for avoiding the rigidities of deep inheritance chains [3].
+However, they often fall short in providing a unified, identity-preserving,     and    graph-native abstraction for symbic data. «symb»'s design contrasts    with traditional object-oriented inheritance hierarchies by favoring composition and dynamic     mixin injection, a pattern gaining traction in modern software design for its flexibility and for avoiding the rigidities of deep inheritance chains [3].

-     3 The «symbol» Framework: Design and Architecture
+     3 The «symb» Framework: Design and Architecture

-     The  «symbol» framework is architected around a set of core design principles that prioritize efficiency,    consistency,    and adaptability.
+     The  «symb» framework is architected around a set of core design principles that prioritize efficiency,    consistency,    and adaptability.
 Its modular structure separates foundational elements from extensible functionalities, promoting a clean and maintainable codebase.

      3.1 Core Design Principles

-        * Interning (Flyweight Pattern): At its essence, «symbol» ensures that each unique string name corresponds to precisely one Symbol object instance in memory.
+        * Interning (Flyweight Pattern): At its essence, «symb» ensures that each unique string name corresponds to precisely one Symbol object instance in memory.
 This is achieved by overriding the __new__ method to manage a global interning pool.
 This design choice, an application of the Flyweight pattern [3], offers significant advantages:
             * O(1) Identity Check: Symbol("concept") is Symbol("concept") always evaluates to True,
               enabling constant-time identity comparisons.
-            * Memory Efficiency: Prevents redundant object creation, drastically reducing memory footprint in applications with recurring symbolic representations.
+            * Memory Efficiency: Prevents redundant object creation, drastically reducing memory footprint in applications with recurring symbic representations.
             * Canonical Representation: Guarantees that all references to a particular concept point to the exact same underlying entity, ensuring consistency across the system.

         * Graph-Centricity: Symbol objects are inherently designed as nodes in a directed graph.
           Relationships are established through explicit operations (add(), append(), relate_to()), forming directed edges.
-Each Symbol maintains references to its children (symbols it points to) and parents (symbols that point to it), facilitating bidirectional traversal.
+Each Symbol maintains references to its children (symbs it points to) and parents (symbs that point to it), facilitating bidirectional traversal.
 This graph-based approach naturally models complex systems, where the meaning of an entity is often derived from its connections to other entities.